kaush-at/kaush-at/README.md

 - 👯 I’m looking to collaborate on ...
 More creative projects
 - 📫 How to reach me: ...
 [LinkedIn](https://www.linkedin.com/in/kaush-athukorala/)
 - 😄 Pronouns: ...
 He/Him
-- ⚡ Fun fact: I love to listening to music
+- ⚡ Fun fact: I love to listening to music, interested in photography

 ### Connect with me: